Acute Heart Failure

 Inpatient Mortality

-• Overall in-hospital mortality for AHF is approximately 11%, with significant variability between hospitals in England and Wales (ranging from 6% to 26%).
+• Overall in-hospital mortality for AHF is approximately 11%, with variability between hospitals in England and Wales (6% to 26%).

-• Patients admitted to cardiology wards have lower mortality (6%) compared to general medical wards (10.2%).
+• Patients admitted to cardiology wards have lower mortality (6%) compared to those on general medical wards (10.2%).

-• Involvement of heart failure specialists further reduces inpatient mortality (7.9% versus 14.9%).
+• Involvement of heart failure specialists reduces inpatient mortality further (7.9% vs 14.9%).

 One-Year Mortality